afroactuarynunya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to create a directory with 751 permissions
+Script to change group owner